-I moved to Zurich in Switzerland many years ago.
-I knew I love it, but I had never thought about why.
-This article is my attempt to articulate my love for this city.
+I moved to Zurich, Switzerland, many years ago.
+From the first moment, I knew I loved it, but I had never thought about why.
+Here is my attempt to articulate my love for this city.

 Zurich, I love you, and here is why: